OpenStarbound/OpenStarbound/doc/lua/openstarbound/assets.md

 #### `Json` assets.getConfiguration(`String` key)

 Gets a configuration value in `/storage/starbound.config`.
+Similar to `root.getConfiguration`

 ---

 #### `Json` assets.getConfigurationPath(`String` path)

 Gets a configuration value in `/storage/starbound.config` by path.
+Similar to `root.getConfigurationPath`

 *Both getters will error if you try to get `title`, as that can contain the player's saved server login.*